-Robots can be in six-eight different primary states (Figure 7).
-If the wireless is available, see Figure 7).
+Robots can be in eight different primary states (see Figure 7).
 Wireless connection must be available, so these states will be set by the GameController.
 Teams must implement code to receive and correctly respond to wireless GameController packets, and also give a visual indication of the game state.
-If a robot does not respond to either the GameController or the button press interface, then it is not included in the game (technically via a 'Request for Pick-up'), and the game starts without the offending robot.